gbowne1/ProgrammerNotes/Node_JavaScript_Programming/javascript-programming.md

 - `.ejs` file extension

   EJS, or Embedded JavaScript, is a simple templating language that allows the generation of HTML markup with plain JavaScript.
 It is commonly used as a template engine in Node.js to create HTML templates with minimal code and to inject data into an HTML template on the client side, producing the final HTML.
 EJS enables the embedding of JavaScript into HTML pages, and it is often used with Express, a web application framework for Node.js.
 EJS files typically use the .ejs file extension.
 To use EJS in a Node.js project, the EJS package can be installed via npm, and the templating engine can be set up with Express.
 EJS is known for its ease of use, as it allows the direct use of JavaScript to generate the desired HTML output.
 It also provides features such as partials and the ability to pass variables to views, making it a powerful tool for building web applications

+## JavaScript Promises

+JavaScript promises are objects that represent the eventual completion or failure of an asynchronous operation.
+They were introduced as part of ES6 to simplify working with callbacks and make the syntax more manageable.
+A promise can be in one of three states: pending, fulfilled, or rejected.
+It allows you to associate handlers with an asynchronous action's eventual success value or failure reason, enabling asynchronous methods to return values like synchronous methods.
+Promises are created using the new Promise syntax, and they provide a robust way to wrap the result of asynchronous work, overcoming the problem of deeply nested callbacks

+To create a promise, you can use the following syntax:

+    let promise = new Promise(function(resolve, reject) {
+      // Perform an asynchronous operation and then either resolve or reject the promise });

+Promises also support chaining, which allows you to synchronize multiple asynchronous calls.
+Additionally, the Promise API provides static methods such as Promise.resolve, Promise.reject, Promise.all, and Promise.race to work with promises more effectively.

+## Destructuring in JavaScript

+Destructuring in JavaScript allows you to extract values from arrays or properties from objects into distinct variables.
+It's available in ES6 and later versions.
+Here's a summary of how to do destructuring in ES5, ES6, and ES7, as well as the types of things that can be destructured:

+In ES5, there is no direct way to destructure objects or arrays.

+In ES6, you can destructure arrays and objects using the following syntax:
+Array Destructuring

+    const [x, y] = [1, 2];

+Object Destructuring

+    const { a, b } = { a: 1, b: 2 };

+ES7 doesn't introduce any new features related to destructuring.
+Types of Things that Can be Destructured

+    Arrays
+    Objects
+    Computed object property names
+    Invalid JavaScript identifier as a property name Destructuring primitive values, which will be wrapped into the corresponding wrapper object